MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/asset-management/consumption/create-consumption-reports.md

 1. Click **Asset management** > **Reports** > **Work orders** > **Work order consumption**.

-2. Select the parameters you want to include in the report by selecting the the relevant check boxes in the **Show** section.
+2. In the **Work order consumption** dialog, select the parameters you want to include in the report by selecting "Yes" on the relevant toggle buttons in the **Show** section.

-3. Select the date interval in the **Dates** section.
+3. Select a date interval in the **Dates** section.

+4. On the the **Destination** FastTab, select if you want to display the report on screen, print it, or save it as a file or email.

-4. If required, you can select specific work orders to be displayed in the report.
+5. If required, you can select specific work orders to be displayed in the report.
 On the **Records to include** FastTab, click **Filter**, and add the work orders you want to include in the report.

-5. Click **OK** to generate the report.
+6. Click **OK** to generate the report.

 >[!NOTE]
 >You can also generate a [work order report](../work-orders/work-order-report.md), which contains more work order details.